How to start an online business from home – The ultimate guide

 This is a summary of the aims and values of your company.
 When writing your mission statement, you should think about: Why your online business exists?
 What your overall goals are?
 The products or services you provide?
 Your target audience?
 In which geographical location will you operate?

-Next, you must understand how your target customer will move through the stages of the buyer’s cycle (aka acquisition funnel) until they make their first purchase.
+Next, you must understand how your target customer will move through the stages of the buyer’s cycle (aka sales funnel or acquisition funnel) until they make their first purchase.
 These are the four phases:

 - Initial purchase